ScholCommLab/fhe-collector/README.md

 Also rename the [settings_production_sample.py](settings_production_sample.py) file to 'settings_production.py' and add the missing database settings:

 Then set these environment variables inside your shell, so the right settings file is loaded when the app starts.
+There are three application modes:

+* 'development':
+* 'testing':
+* 'production':

 ```
 export FLASK_APP=fhe.py
-export YOURAPPLICATION_SETTINGS='/PATH/TO/VHOST/fhe-collector/settings_production.py'
+export YOURAPPLICATION_MODE='development'
 ```

 **Start app**